Gaziantep Travel Guide - Best Places to Eat, Drink and Travel

 One Special Recommendation: You can't leave here without trying gourmet delights like baklava, küşleme, and beyran soup.
 Along with these, don't miss out on tasting sweet katmer, dried eggplant stuffed with meat, lamb liver kebab (known locally as cağırtlak), and yuvalama soup.
 For these wonderful flavors, we recommend the restaurant called Aşina Gaziantep Cuisine.

 The best baklava addresses in the city are İmam Çağdaş and Koçak Baklavacısı in Uzunçarşı.
 Apart from kebabs, you should try unique flavors like "Chickpea Wrap" and "Katmer" at Habeş Usta or visit Zekeriya Usta for Katmer.
 Other restaurants you should visit include Üçler Kebap, Metanet Esnaf Lokantası, and Evirgeç Mantı.
+For a coffee break, head to ‘Tahmis Kahvesi’.
+This coffee shop has a history dating back to the 1650s, and its building still preserves its old texture.
+The atmosphere is delightful, with 500-year-old lamps inside.
+There are even old photographs from past eras.

 Lastly, I recommend trying the kebab restaurants under the Castle; you can also visit Çulcuoğlu or ask for directions to Karakabir :)